 Since 2000 GEN has had consultative status at the UN-Economic and Social Council (ECOSOC) commission, and is represented at regular briefing sessions at the UN Headquarters in New York.
 The Special Consultative Status with ECOSOC gives GEN the chance to join in the work of various committees relevant to its concerns to promote sustainable communities and practices worldwide.
 GEN has been participating at COP since it’s 15th edition in 2009 in Copenhagen, Denmark, and has sent delegations to every edition since COP21 in Paris, France.

-As part of COP25’s official schedule, GEN will host the exhibit “Communities and Culture: Critical for Transformative Climate Action“, on December 4 and 5 at Booth 19.
-This space provides a ‘home’ at COP25 for communities, business and government representatives to explore GEN’s efforts to catalyze communities for a regenerative future, supporting poverty reduction and climate resilience in our world’s materially and financially poorest places..
+As part of COP25’s official schedule, GEN hosted the exhibit “Communities and Culture: Critical for Transformative Climate Action“, on December 4 and 5 at Booth 19.
+This space provided a ‘home’ at COP25 for communities, business and government representatives to explore GEN’s efforts to catalyze communities for a regenerative future, supporting poverty reduction and climate resilience in our world’s materially and financially poorest places.

-On Friday, December 6th, GEN will also host the side event “The Power of Culture, Nature and Community-led Development in Response to the Climate Emergency“.
-Learn how ecovillages and heritage trust organizations can and are helping to scale up ambition, achieve the Paris Agreement, preserve natural and cultural heritage, protect the rights of nature, restore degraded ecosystems, sequester carbon, and lead to healthier thriving communities.
+On Friday, December 6th, GEN also hosted the side event “The Power of Culture, Nature and Community-led Development in Response to the Climate Emergency“.
+We demonstrated how ecovillages and heritage trust organizations can and are helping to scale up ambition, achieve the Paris Agreement, preserve natural and cultural heritage, protect the rights of nature, restore degraded ecosystems, sequester carbon, and lead to healthier thriving communities.

 About COP